Caretakers Guide to PTSD: Everything You Need to Know

 Tips for Taking Care of Someone with PTSD

 If you know someone suffering from PTSD, it’s important to show your support.
-Here are some ways to do that:
+Here are some points on what you should do or say around someone with PTSD:

 Listen to Them